sriram570/Stony-CCS/README.md

 Tests:
 =====
-We have performed tests ont the new stonyccs tool and compared it with pacbio's ccs(baseline) results.
-There are two tests run:
+We have performed tests on the new stonyccs tool and compared it with pacbio's ccs(baseline) results.
+There are two kind of tests run:

 1) Sample well tests:

-   Here, we took a single well of reads (total 6) and ran extensive tests using various combinations of stonyccs' algorithms.
+   Here, we took a single well of reads (total 6 reads) and ran extensive tests using various combinations of stonyccs' algorithms.
 We mostly used blosum62 and sometimes blosum80 as the scoring matrices.
 All test results are present in the sample_tests directory.
 The bam file used is named as sample_bam.bam.
 Each